ChesterHsieh/ChesterHsieh.github.io/_posts/2020-01-09-SQLonLeetCode.md

    Job
 ---
 # Intro
 This tutor is very focus on how to solve the question from interviews.
+It's not always true or efficiency to have such queries on real big database.
+I'll use MS sql as primary sql tool to solve the questions, since the MS sql is more freu

 # Primary section